Beliavsky/Fortran-code-on-GitHub/README.md

 [ICM_Hydro](https://github.com/CPRA-MP/ICM_Hydro): code corresponding to paper "Ecohydrology component of Louisiana’s 2012 Coastal Master Plan: mass-balance compartment model"

+[Line-By-Line Radiative Transfer Model(LBLRTM)](https://github.com/AER-RC/LBLRTM): accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code (FASCODE), from AER-RC.
+LBLRTM has been, and continues to be, extensively validated against atmospheric radiance spectra from the ultraviolet to the sub-millimeter.

 [LISF](https://github.com/NASA-LIS/LISF): The Land Information System (LIS) from NASA-LIS is a software framework for high performance terrestrial hydrology modeling and data assimilation developed with the goal of integrating satellite and ground-based observational data products and advanced modeling techniques to produce optimal fields of land surface states and fluxes.

 [MOM6](https://github.com/NOAA-GFDL/MOM6): Modular Ocean Model, from NOAA-GFDL